itohio/EasyRobot/pkg/core/math/primitive/fp32/ALIGN_WITH_TF_PLAN.md

 **Implementation Notes**:
 - All convolution operations are now implemented, including specialized variants for GAN architectures and 3D operations
 - `SeparableConv2D` provides an optimized implementation combining depthwise and pointwise convolutions
+- **Use direct nested loops** - generic iterators are too slow for Im2Col/Col2Im and window-based operations
+- These are specialized algorithms that use Im2Col transformations and GEMM operations

 **Proposed Signatures**:
 ```go